celery/celery/README.rst

     for using Amazon SQS as a message transport (*experimental*).

 :celery[memcache]:
+    for using memcached as a result backend (using pylibmc)

+:celery[pymemcache]:
-    for using memcached as a result backend.
+    for using memcached as a result backend (pure-python implementation).

 :celery[cassandra]:
     for using Apache Cassandra as a result backend with DataStax driver.